PaweuQ/1_ESP32_diode_blinking/README.md

-# Diode blinking-
+# LED blinking
-Simple code for ESP32 to make the diode blink.
+Simple code for ESP32 to make the LED diode blink.
 Repository created for learning purposes only.